ttexan1/klavis/mcp-clients/README-Web.md

 # Klavis AI Web Bot (MCP Client) - Local Development

 This document provides instructions for setting up and running the Klavis AI Web Bot locally.
-This bot acts as a FastAPI backend, serving as a client for the Multi-Compute Platform (MCP) and allowing web frontends to interact with connected MCP servers and utilize their tools.
+This bot acts as a FastAPI backend, serving as a client for the Model Context Protocol (MCP) and allowing web frontends to interact with connected MCP servers and utilize their tools.

 **Note:** This README is intended for developers setting up the backend service.
 This backend is typically consumed by a separate web frontend application.
 The local development version can run with `USE_PRODUCTION_DB=False`, which uses local configuration files and might have different behavior compared to the hosted production service (e.g., user verification and database interactions might be different).